eliz-is-newb/phase-3-project/README.md

 This project was manufactured with React, JSX, (Bulma.io CSS, NES.css) frameworks, external iframes and a lot of fun content to work with, and browse through.
 ## To get to our app's home screen:
-Press power button on gameboy image.
+Press the power button on gameboy image.

 ## What is Balancing Limbo?